Declare or dispose resources in other languages

 In New Zealand, the law is very clear.

-If you are carrying goods that could be a biosecurity risk, including airline food, you must declare them or dispose of them in the amnesty bins at our borders – otherwise don't bring them.
+If you are carrying goods that could be a biosecurity risk, including airline food, you must declare them or dispose of them in the marked amnesty bins at the airport or terminal where you arrive.
+Otherwise, don't bring them.

 Download a copy of the guide (English) [PDF, 913 KB]

 Samoan [PDF, 5 MB]